-Healthcare scientists (also known as clinical scientists) working in clinical physiology examine the functioning of organs and body systems in order to diagnose abnormalities and disease.
+As a healthcare scientist (also known as a clinical scientist) working in clinical physiology, you'll examine the functioning of organs and body systems in order to diagnose abnormalities and disease.

 The areas covered by physiological sciences are: